xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 To learn more about the XMTP improvement proposals governance process, see [What is an XIP?](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md)

 ### Which message metadata does XMTP support?

-Message payloads in XMTP V3 include timestamps, which are now more rigorously handled and they were in V2:

-- Server-side timestamps: When a message is received by an XMTP node, the node adds its own timestamp to the message.

-- Client-side timestamps: The sending client can still include its own timestamp in the message payload.

-- Timestamp verification: XMTP nodes perform basic checks on client-provided timestamps.
-If a timestamp is too far in the future or past, the message may be rejected.

-- Ordering: Messages are primarily ordered based on the server-side timestamps, which helps prevent manipulation of message order by clients.

-This approach provides a reliable basis for message ordering and helps mitigate some potential issues with client-manipulated timestamps.
-However, it's important to note that perfect clock synchronization across a distributed system remains a challenge, and apps should be designed with this in mind.

-For more details on message handling in XMTP v3, see [Message delivery in XMTP v3](#TODO).

-#### XMTP V2

 Message payloads include references to timestamps.
 However, timestamps are not independently verified and can be set to any value by the sending app.

 ### Does XMTP have a maximum message size?

 Yes.
 Messages sent on the XMTP network are limited to just short of 1MB (1048214 bytes).